web3tea/piecehub/README.md

 # piecehub
-A high-performance Filecoin piece storage server.
+A Filecoin piece storage server for curio market.

 ## Installation